-The root of the licorice plant (Glycyrrhiza sp.) is also a wellknown "Rasayana" drug in Ayurveda mainly due to its antiinflammatory, antiviral, and antimicrobial activity.
+The root of the licorice plant (Glycyrrhiza sp.) is also a well-known "Rasayana" drug in Ayurveda mainly due to its anti-inflammatory, antiviral, and antimicrobial activity.

 In Ayurveda, Satavari is used as Rasayana and acknowledged for promoting physical and mental health.
-The wide range of therapeutic effectiveness of Satavari as an antitussive, antiplasmodial, anti-leishmanial, antibacterial, hepato-protective, diuretic. anti-ulcer. antidiarrheal. antenatal tonic. antiepileptic. cardioprotective, anti-cancerous. antiand depressant plant is likely associated with its immunomodulatory and adaptogenic activity.
+The wide range of therapeutic effectiveness of Satavari as an antitussive, antiplasmodial, anti-leishmanial, antibacterial, hepato-protective, diuretic, anti-ulcer, antidiarrheal, antenatal tonic, cardioprotective, anti-cancerous, antiepileptic, and antidepressant plant is likely associated with its immunomodulatory and adaptogenic activity.